yjjong623/Cluster_notes/Introduction.md

 ## Interactive vs. Batch
 ### Interactive
 - like a remote session
-- require an active connection
+- require an active connection -> can't shut down local computer
 - for development, debugging, or interactive environments like R and Matlab

 ### Batch Jobs